 - dropcloths are a great, inexpensive fabric that kids can customize with Sharpies!

 - if you need curtain hardware…try piping from your hardware store!

-Shopping the house found cubbies and various containers that fit in nicely into the squares .
+Shopping the house we found cubbies and various containers that fit in nicely into the squares .
 And that whale…oh golly, he’s cute (he was a find at the antique store)!

 - cubbies, bins, and buckets can be found at garage sales…spray paint them a uniform color.